petermking18/enpm818n-midterm/README.md

 # ENPM 818N Midterm

+## -- New instructions---
+Ensure you first have the ami image shared to your aws account , otherwise cft would fail. ( put your aws id in group)

 ### note pls use final.yaml for base setup from now onwards same. ( You still have to generate you own certificate  ( the same steps for https.yaml , check end of readme.)
 First deploy final.yaml.
 Afer it is deployed you can deploy waf.yaml.

+For Phase 4, dm in the group or you maybe blocked. because the self generated cert key would have https:// but then due to the not secure thing , it might interrupt with the stress test.
+The workaround for that is that  1.
+Go to ACM and request a certificate.
+Later, send me the cname so that i can add that my domain host provider.
+Once that certificate is valid.
+2. you have to tell me the A names of loadbalancer which was deployed and I would add that to the DNS settings of my custom domain. which would be https://customdomain_i_own .
+3. Now for stress testing you can put this https://url and it should work fine.
+If this doesn't work we need to remove the https listener for LB and just have an http:// endpoint for stress testing

+##  -- New instructions---
 ### Prerequisites
 1. Make sure you have a keypair on your AWS account, for if you need to ssh into any of the servers.